Turbulence and transport in mirror geometries in the Large Plasma Device: Device configuration

 \subsection{The Large Plasma Device (LAPD)}

-The Large Plasma Device (LAPD) is a 20 meter long, 1 meter diameter basic plasma device at UCLA\citep{LAPD_BaO}.
+The Large Plasma Device (LAPD) is a 20 meter long, 1 meter diameter basic plasma device at UCLA \citep{LAPD_BaO}.
 The LAPD has a variable magnetic field, from 250G to 1.6 kG and can be varied axially.
 Probes inserted into the plasma can collect high-resolution, temporal information on density, temperature, potential, and magnetic field fluctuations.
 In this study, the plasma was formed using an emissive, $72$ cm diameter barium-oxide (BaO) cathode (mapped to 60 cm in a flat field) and a $72$ cm diameter, 50\% transparent molybdenum anode that accelerate electrons across a configurable $40-70$V potential; voltages of $60$ and $63$V were used in this study.
-The source has since been upgraded to a lanthanum hexaboride (LaB6) cathode\citep{LAPD_LaB6} that enables access to higher-density, higher-temperature regimes, but all the data in this study are from plasma formed by a BaO cathode.
+The source has since been upgraded to a lanthanum hexaboride (LaB6) cathode \citep{LAPD_LaB6} that enables access to higher-density, higher-temperature regimes, but all the data in this study are from plasma formed by a BaO cathode.

 The flexible magnetic geometry of the LAPD was used to construct a variety of magnetic mirror configurations.
 The discharge current, fill pressure, and other machine parameters were held constant.
 The typical plasma parameters observed in this study can be seen in table \ref{tab:plasma-parameters}.
 Data in several mirror ratios and lengths were collected (see table \ref{tab:fields}) but emphasis is placed on the short cell because the highest mirror ratio possible ($M=2.68$) with a $500$ Gauss midplane field could be accessed and probes were able to be placed outside of the mirror cell.
 An overview of the axial magnetic field for the the short mirror configurations and probe locations can be seen in fig. \ref{fig:magnetic_geometry}.
-Periodic mirror configurations were also explored but are not examined in this study.
+2- or 3-cell mirror configurations were also explored but are not examined in this study.
+All results presented below are from the short mirror cell configuration unless otherwise specified.